Activity Based Funding

 Public Health funding

-Public health funding is paid into the National Health Funding Pool by the Commonwealth as a contribution to funding population health activities within each State and Territory directed at improving the overall health of the population and seeking to prevent the development of poor health.
+Public Health funding is paid into the Pool by the Commonwealth as a contribution to funding population health activities within each State and Territory, directed at improving the overall health of the population and seeking to prevent the development of poor health.

 These activities include national public health, youth health services and essential vaccines (service delivery).
-States and Territories have full discretion over the application of public health funding to the outcomes set out in the Agreement.
+States and Territories have full discretion over the application of Public Heath funding to the outcomes set out in the NHR Agreement.

-When a resident of one State or Territory receives hospital treatment in another State or Territory, the ‘resident’ State or Territory compensates the ‘provider’ State or Territory for its share of the cost of that service.
-This is known as a cross–border payment.
+When a resident of one State or Territory receives hospital treatment in another State or Territory, the ‘resident’ State or Territory compensates the ‘provider’ State or Territory for its share of the cost of the service.
+This is known as a cross-border payment.

 The Commonwealth’s share of the cost of these services is made directly to the ‘provider’ State or Territory.
-Cross–border agreements, including the scope of services and payment arrangements, can occur bilaterally between all States and Territories.
+Cross-border agreements, including the scope of the services and payment arrangements, can occur bilaterally between all States and Territories.

 Excess funding deposited into the State Pool Account can be earmarked as an ‘over deposit’ or 'withdrawal of ABF in excess of funding obligations' and paid to the State or Territory health department, or be used as part of the next payment to LHNs.
 In 2021-22 and 2022-23, Victoria were the only State to make over deposits.